jinikeda/weads/README.md

 # WEADS: Wetland Ecosystem and Accretion Dynamics Simulator
 There are two versions: **raster-based** ("src_raster") and **point-based** ("src_point") **WEADS**. \
+This software will be required to run on High-performance computers or high-spec local machines (more than 8 cores CPU or equivalent with RAM = 16 GB).
-This code needs **ADCIRC input/output files** such as fort.13, fort.14, fort.53, and inundationtime.63.
+This software also needs **ADCIRC input/output files** such as fort.13, fort.14, fort.53, and inundationtime.63 on the root directory (the same directory as setup.py).
-Currently, raster-based WEADS need a private module, pyadcircmodules (see prerequisites for raster version).
+Currently, raster-based WEADS need a dependency module, pyadcircmodules (https://github.com/zcobell/ADCIRCModules).
+For further details, see *prerequisites* for the raster version.

 ### Python Version
-This code is confirmed above Python 3.9 using CI/CD pipeline (Github Action)
+The source codes are confirmed above Python 3.9 using CI/CD pipeline (Github Action)

 ## Getting Started